onassar/JS-Ghost/README.md

 (of which can be done entirely through an additional CSS file to maintain the codebase).

+A &quot;ghost&quot; value is retrieved, by default, from the input&#039;s title attribute value.

 ### Instantiation Example

 ``` javascript